sheenapatel262/dsc180b_B12_1_website.github.io/_posts/2017-01-01-graph-construction.md

 ## Nodes
-- **Sensor Representation**: Each node embodies a sensor strategically positioned along the highway network, serving as a crucial data point for analysis.
-- **Feature Vector Construction**: Construct feature vectors for nodes, encapsulating a plethora of attributes that depict the sensor's state within specific time frames.

-#### Speed Window
+Explore the intricacies of highway network analytics by integrating sensor node data and constructing feature vectors to capture the state and dynamics of sensors within specific time frames:

-- **Temporal Dynamics Integration**: Captures dynamic speed variations by utilizing a window of previous aggregated speeds from specific time intervals
+- **Speed Window**: Captures dynamic speed variations by utilizing a window of previous aggregated speeds from specific time intervals

-#### Lane Count
-- Identifies the constant number of lanes adjacent to each sensor as a critical factor for understanding traffic flow dynamics and bottleneck phenomena

-#### Day of Week
-- Identifies the constant number of lanes adjacent to each sensor as a critical factor for understanding traffic flow dynamics and bottleneck phenomena
+- **Lane Count**: Identifies the constant number of lanes adjacent to each sensor as a critical factor for understanding traffic flow dynamics and bottleneck phenomena

-#### Hour of Day
+- **Day of Week**: Helps in understanding how traffic patterns vary throughout the week, considering factors like weekday rush hours and weekend leisure travel.

-- Incorporates the time of day, using a sinusoidal and cosine transformation to capture the cyclical nature of traffic patterns, notably during rush hours
+- **Hour of Day**: Incorporates the time of day, using a sinusoidal and cosine transformation to capture the cyclical nature of traffic patterns, notably during rush hours

 ## Edges
 Dive into the spatial dynamics of highway networks through a comprehensive understanding of edge connections: